robinrendle/robinrendle.com/_projects/transfers.markdown

 ## Project Goals

-Let’s say that your company has 15 employees and you’d like to make the switch from another payroll provider to using Gusto.
+Let’s say that you own a small business and that your company has 15 employees — today you’d like to make the switch from another payroll provider to using Gusto.
 Well, first you would have to contact Transfers: this is a team of twenty or so people at Gusto that would take all of your company information (such as <abbr title="Federal Employer Identification Number">FEIN</abbr>, work locations, and pay schedules) as well as all of the paystubs for every employee since the beginning of the year and transfer it into Gusto’s system.

-This is quite frankly an overwhelming amount of information to input and was extremely frustrating with the existing system that they had.
+All of that data is overwhelming just in sheer volume but there was added difficult with the suite of existing tools that they had at their disposal.
 So I was brought onto the project to research and build a potential solution for the team that would improve their efficiency and general happiness.
+Rather more specifically, I had three goals:

 1. Make sure that the team can transfer every company before the end of year.
 2. Improve the team’s data transfers efficiency by 30%+.